Phonics: Effectiveness of programs and evidence-based education

 Researchers such as Joseph Torgesen estimate that "between four and six percent" of children would still have weak word reading skills even if they were exposed to effective interventions in the first or second year of school.
 Yet, in the USA 20% or more do not meet grade expectations.

 According to the 2019 Nation's Report card, 34% of grade four students in the United States failed to perform at or above the Basic reading level.
 There was a significant difference by race and ethnicity (e.g., black students at 52% and white students at 23%).
 Following the impact of the COVID-19 pandemic, this increased to 37% in 2022, and by 2024 it was at 40%.
 It is believed that students who read below the basic level lack sufficient support to complete their schoolwork.

-Between 2013 and 2027, 37 US States have passed laws or implemented new policies related to evidence-based reading instruction.
+Between 2013 and October 2025, 40 US states and the District of Columbia had passed laws or implemented new policies related to evidence-based reading instruction.
 As a result, many schools are moving away from balanced literacy programs that encourage students to guess a word, and are introducing phonics where they learn to "decode" (sound out) words.

 The Canadian provinces of Ontario and Nova Scotia, respectively, reported that 26% and 30% of grade three students did not meet the provincial reading standards in 2019.
 In Ontario, 53% of Grade 3 students with special education needs (students who have an Individual Education Plan), were not meeting the provincial standard.
 In 2022, the Minister of Education for Ontario said they are taking immediate action to improve student literacy and making longer-term reforms to modernize the way reading is taught and assessed in schools, with a focus on phonics.
 Their plan includes "revising the elementary Language curriculum and the Grade 9 English course with scientific, evidence-based approaches that emphasize direct, explicit and systematic instruction, and removing references to unscientific discovery and inquiry-based learning, including the three-cueing system, by 2023."

 Proponents of evidence-based reading instruction maintain that teaching reading without teaching phonics can be harmful to large numbers of students, although in their view not all phonics teaching programs are equally effective.
 According to them, the effectiveness of a program depends on using specific curriculum and instruction techniques, classroom management, grouping, and other factors.
 Phonics instruction is also an important part of the science of reading.

 Interest in evidence-based education appears to be growing.
 In 2019, Best Evidence Encyclopedia (BEE) released a review of research on 48 different programs for struggling readers in elementary schools.
 Many of the programs used phonics-based teaching and/or one or more of the following: cooperative learning, technology-supported adaptive instruction (see Educational technology), metacognitive skills, phonemic awareness, word reading, fluency, vocabulary, multisensory learning, spelling, guided reading, reading comprehension, word analysis, structured curriculum, and balanced literacy (non-phonetic approach).